-MARY LOUISE KELLY, host:
+MARY LOUISE KELLY, Host:

 Unidentified Man #2: Piedmont, get below ground.
 Piedmont, get below ground or get out of the way.
 You're running out of time.
 You're down to like a minute or two.
 Get out of the way.

-KELLY: Despite warnings like that, several people in Piedmont were killed.
+LOUISE KELLY: Despite warnings like that, several people in Piedmont were killed.
 So far this year, the nation's death toll for tornadoes is about 500.
 NPR's Jon Hamilton reports there would be fewer deaths if everyone knew what to do as a twister approaches.

 JON HAMILTON: People who study tornadoes tend to have a detailed plan for surviving one.
 Harold Brooks is a researcher at the National Severe Storms Laboratory in Norman, Oklahoma.

 HAMILTON: Brooks says a shelter like that protects you from things like a two- by-four ripped from a wall and propelled by winds that can exceed 200 miles an hour.

 BROOKS: It's like getting hit by a baseball bat.
 Bricks that fly through the air are also causes of major injuries.
 And so it's all of those things as structures start to fall apart and produce lots of six inch to two-foot-long missiles that can hit you or impale you, and that's pretty much how people get hurt.

 HAMILTON: Brooks says people who don't have a shelter can still do a lot to protect themselves.

 BROOKS: Get low, put walls between you and a small room, if possible, a closet, an interior bathroom, a small hallway.
 Once you get in there, something like a bicycle helmet or a football helmet on your head, and that can help dramatically improve your chances of surviving without significant injury.

-Brooks says that's a myth, and open windows can cause another problem.
+HAMILTON: Brooks says that's a myth, and open windows can cause another problem.

-Mr. BROOKS: Because once the wind gets inside of your house, it essentially can start to lift the roof up off the house.
+BROOKS: Because once the wind gets inside of your house, it essentially can start to lift the roof up off the house.

 HAMILTON: People in cars make mistakes too.
 Robin Tanamachi is a researcher at the Center for Analysis and Prediction of Storms in Norman.
 She spent the past eight years chasing severe storms in radar trucks.

-Tanamachi says driving away from a tornado can also save your life.
+HAMILTON: Tanamachi says driving away from a tornado can also save your life.
 But you shouldn't try to outrun the twister, as many people do.
 Instead, pick an escape route that takes you 90 degrees from the storm's path.
 And Tanamachi says drivers need to plan for the worst.

-Ms. TANAMACHI: If you find yourself in a vehicle and unable to escape from the tornado, abandon the vehicle and try to get into a nearby ditch or a culvert.
+TANAMACHI: If you find yourself in a vehicle and unable to escape from the tornado, abandon the vehicle and try to get into a nearby ditch or a culvert.
 Protect your head and face and don't look at the tornado as it goes by, because you may be impacted by debris.

-On Tuesday evening, Tanamachi was taking part in a workshop at the National Weather Center in Norman when the twisters appeared.
+HAMILTON: On Tuesday evening, Tanamachi was taking part in a workshop at the National Weather Center in Norman when the twisters appeared.

-Ms. TANAMACHI: They actually did issue a tornado warning that affected our building and we all had to evacuate down into the tornado shelter for awhile.
+TANAMACHI: They actually did issue a tornado warning that affected our building and we all had to evacuate down into the tornado shelter for awhile.

-Jon Hamilton, NPR News.
+HAMILTON: Jon Hamilton, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.